Community College of Vermont Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At CCV, approximately 31% of students took out student loans averaging $4,498 a year.
 That adds up to $17,992 over four years for those students.

 The student loan default rate at CCV is 16.2%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do CCV Graduates Make?bachelor's degree recipients from CCV make around $28,800 per year during the early years of their employment.
+How Much Money Do CCV Graduates Make?students who graduate from CCV with a bachelor's degree go on to jobs where they make an average salary of $28,800 in their early years.
 Unfortunately, this is 28% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Community College of Vermont